 A sample bill of sale can be used without paying your attorney to pull a standard form from his or her office cabinet and charge you a justifiable fee to prepare it.

 Each form has been reviewed and checked by a separate attorney to ensure they are accurate and legally enforceable.

 When a sale is reduced to writing, signed and witnessed, the other party is aware that if he or she does not honor their contract obligation, according to law, you can rightfully sue for damages.
-To use the forms, simply insert all relevant details in the spaces provided.
-There is no need to waste time going through the mechanical process of typing and preparing a form every time you need one.
-Each form is in plain English so that you avoid the possibility of a typing error that could prove costly in time and money.
-Remember, all you have to do is fill in the clearly marked blank spaces.
+To use the forms, simply insert all relevant details and information in the fill-in-the-blank spaces provided.

 More so than any other prevention device, a printable form should stop a person who no longer likes an arrangement.
 When reduced to writing, he or she will realizes, it will keep them from winning a legal challenge based on statements other than those spelled-out in the form.
 If it spells out each person's rights, you are in the best position to prevent misunderstandings caused by different recollections of what it included.
 In this way, you do not rely entirely on your memory and the memory of others.
 It is wise to reduce your sale to writing.
 However, this does not mean you have to pay for the services of an attorney.